r-fukutoku/ML410_Project3/index.md

 ### Gradient Boosting
 Gradient Boosting is a robust machine learning algorithm made up of Gradient descent and Boosting.
-The word ‘gradient’ implies that you can have two or more derivatives of the same function.
+The word "gradient" implies that you can have two or more derivatives of the same function.
 Gradient Boosting has three main components: additive model, loss function, and a weak learner.
 It can do regression, classification, and ranking.

 We fit an additive model (ensemble)

 <img width="74" alt="image" src="https://user-images.githubusercontent.com/98488324/155919447-92691822-9966-4be1-b301-0cb6723a1485.png">

 in a forward stage-wise manner.
 In each stage, introduce a weak learner to compensate the shortcomings of existing weak learners.
-In Gradient Boosting, “shortcomings” are identified by gradients, which tell us how to improve our model.
+In Gradient Boosting, "shortcomings" are identified by gradients, which tell us how to improve our model.

 More specifically, here we assume we have an regressor  𝐹  and, for the observation  𝑥𝑖  we make the prediction  𝐹(𝑥𝑖) .
-To improve the predictions, we can regard  𝐹  as a 'weak learner' and therefore train a decision tree (we can call it  ℎ ) where the new output is  𝑦𝑖−𝐹(𝑥𝑖) .
+To improve the predictions, we can regard  𝐹  as a "weak learner" and therefore train a decision tree (we can call it  ℎ ) where the new output is  𝑦𝑖−𝐹(𝑥𝑖) .
 Thus, there are increased chances that the new regressor

 <img width="85" alt="image" src="https://user-images.githubusercontent.com/98488324/156001320-66ec691e-d224-4d66-baac-5385ed3ce2a4.png">
 is better than the old one,  𝐹.